Home

 The Prophecies of Malachy

 The Irish hermit Maelmhaedhoc O'Morgair (1094-1148) (his name was Latinized as Malachy) is the assumed author of a list of attributes of the future popes, starting from Celestinus II (1143-44).
 The document was most likely written in the late XVIth century; each pope is identified by a couple of words.
 For the successor to John Paul II, the prophecy states De Gloria Olivae (Glory of the Olive).
-For sure if these words had been written for the successor of Pope Urbanus VIII, they would have been taken for an indication in favour of Cardinal Giovan Battista Pamphilj, because his coat of arms showed a dove bearing an olive branch (the small image at the top of the page shows a Pamphilj dove in S. Agostino).
-Because the olive is a symbol of peace, the general thought is that the prophecy is of good omen and that the new pontificate will mark a period of peace.
+Certainly if these words had been written for the successor of Pope Urban VIII, they would have been taken as an indication in favour of Cardinal Giovan Battista Pamphilj, because his coat of arms showed a dove bearing an olive branch (the small image at the top of the page shows a Pamphilj dove in S. Agostino).
+Because the olive is a symbol of peace, the general thought is that the prophecy is a good omen and that the new pontificate will mark a period of peace.

 A disturbing aspect of these prophecies is that the list is coming to an end: after De Gloria Olivae there is only one prophecy left: Petrus Romanus and the reference to the first pope is clearly meant to indicate the end of a cycle.